cryptool-org/cryptool1/setup/template-en/ReadMe-en.txt

 - At January 18th, 2012 the new CrypTool website (CTP) was released.
 It describes the 5 sub projects of the CT project in an equivalent way.
   This contains CT1.
 Since then the website was updated regularily.
+  In 2017 all CT sub projects besides MTC3 have been joined in a common Joomla, and CTO switched to a responsive Design using JS and Bootstrap.

 c) New functionality / Usability / Corrections of errors: